In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 installs the latest

 Octelium Cluster version.
-If you want to override that behaviour and install a certain version you can do so via the --version
+If you want to override that behavior and install a certain version, you can do so via the --version

 flag as follows: